Chatbot Development: The Complete Guide for Business in 2022

 Tip: try breaking down the bot user stories into smaller chunks.
-Think about what will bring value to the user, what are his or her goals and needs.
-Try putting yourself in the user’s shoes to understand what they want to get from a chatbot and what they want to achieve.
+Think about what will bring value to the user, what are their goals and needs.
+Try putting yourself in the user's shoes to understand what they want to get from a chatbot and what they want to achieve.

 Here’s a template to help you plan and set the requirements: Good Brief Example